5 Innovative Ways to Teach Second Grade Writing

 2. Writing letters

-Learning how to write letters early in life can teach second graders about how to write as well as how to stay in touch with others.
-They can learn about writing in a fun and purposeful way.
-Writing a letter will allow your second graders to practice their penmanship, learn the components and formatting of a letter and also allow them to describe the things that are going on in their lives.
-The letters can take the form of a general keeping in touch letter, a thank-you note (if they recently received a present from a relative), a letter about a recent family vacation, or a gratitude note to a parent.
+Learning how to write letters early in life teaches second graders about writing in a fun and purposeful way, but also how to stay in touch with others.
+Writing a letter will allow your second graders to practice their penmanship, learn how to format a letter, and how to describe what’s going on in their lives.
+The letters can take the form of a general keeping-in-touch letter, a thank you note (if they recently received a present from a relative), a letter about a recent family vacation, or a gratitude note to a parent.

 3. The surprise me game

-For this game, have index cards on hand, and divide the stack into thirds.
+For this game, divide a stack of index cards into thirds.
 Hand out the first batch of cards to your students and ask them to write down the name of a place of their choice.
-It can be a geographical location anywhere in the world, or a local physical setting.
-It can be literally anywhere the child chooses.
+It can be a geographical location anywhere in the world, or a local physical setting—literally anywhere the child chooses.

 Next, collect the location cards, then hand out the second stack of cards and have the students write down an occupation.
-For the remaining third stack of cards, ask them to choose and write down an object — any object at all.
-Once all the cards have been collected, have students one by one select cards from each of the three stacks and then compose short stories using all three elements from the cards they choose.
+For the remaining third stack of cards, ask them to choose and write down an object—any object at all.
+Once all the cards have been collected, have students select a card from each of the three stacks, and then write short stories using elements from all three cards they choose.

 4. The story of me

-The autobiography allows students to write a first-person story about themselves, their family, pets, friends, house, favorite toys, or anything else they wish to share.
-Have them be as descriptive as possible.
-Once they are finished, collect the stories, hand them out randomly and have each student read the story they are given out loud.
+An autobiography allows students to write a first-person story about themselves, their family, pets, friends, house, favorite toys, or anything else they wish to share.
+Encourage your students to be as descriptive as possible.
+Once they are finished, collect the stories, hand them out randomly, and have each student read the story they are given out loud.
 Then have rest of the class try and guess who each story author is.
-This can be a fun assignment given within the first month of school to help students get to know one another.
+This can be a fun assignment during the first month of school to help students get to know each other!

 5. Future reviewers

-Have your students compose a review of the latest movie, TV show or cartoon they have seen, or the latest book they have read.
-Reviews should discuss plot, characters, how the story turned out and how many “stars” they give it (on a scale of 1 to 5.
+Have your students write a review of the latest movie, TV show, or cartoon they have seen, or the latest book they have read.
+Reviews should discuss plot, characters, how the story turned out, and how many “stars” they give it on a scale of 1 to 5.
 (This is another great way to get conversations going that can form friendships over shared interests!)

-How to teach 2nd grade writing need not be intimidating — or boring.
+As you well know, teaching second grade writing doesn’t need to be intimidating or boring.
 Try out one of these techniques, or create one of your own.
-Your students will appreciate it, and may even enjoy learning how to write!
+Anything goes!
+Your students will appreciate it, and they’ll love writing in no time.